-Note: Students interested in the Applied track must have successfully completed either PSYC 3330 (Abnormal Psychology) or PSYC 3340 (Developmental Psychopathology) prior to applying to the 4+1 Program.
+Note: Students interested in the Applied track must have successfully completed either PSYC 3330 (Abnormal Psychology / Clinical Science & Psychological Disorders) or PSYC 3340 (Developmental Psychopathology) prior to applying to the 4+1 Program.

 The Behavioral Health General track is for students who wish to increase their knowledge of psychology in a greater number of domains beyond the Applied Behavioral Health area described above, and students in this track will have the opportunity to tailor their curriculum to meet these needs.
 Specifically, there are two learning objectives for students admitted to the General track in Behavioral Health:

-The thesis option in the General Behavioral Health track requires 30 graduate credit hours consisting of eight graduate courses (24 credits) plus the thesis (credits of graded PSYC 6610 Independent Study first semester of +1 year and 3 credits of graded PSYC 9980 Master’s Thesis Research each semester).
+The thesis option in the General Behavioral Health track requires 30 graduate credit hours consisting of eight graduate courses (24 credits) plus the thesis (credits of graded PSYC 6610 Independent Study first semester of +1 year and 3 credits of graded PSYC 9980 Master’s Thesis Research second semester of +1 year).
 Students electing to pursue the thesis option should have initiated empirical research as an undergraduate student and identified a specific area of research interest.
-A regular full-time faculty member in Psychology must commit to thesis supervision prior to admission; in some instances, adjunct and research faculty may serve as co-directors.
+An assistant, associate, or full professor in the Department of Psychology must commit to thesis supervision prior to admission; in some instances, adjunct and research faculty may serve as co-directors.

 The non-thesis option in the General Behavioral Health track comprises 30 graduate credit hours (10 graduate courses).

 Note: Applications for the 4+1 program in Behavioral Health are accepted only from students pursuing a baccalaureate degree from Tulane University and Xavier University of Louisiana (XULA).